We believe that involving local communities in projects happening in their area is really important.

-Local communities often come to the KSCP for advice on projects, such as managing areas of land in community ownership, for recreation and education.
+Parish Councils and local communities often come to the KSCP for advice on projects, such as managing areas of land in community ownership, for recreation and education.
 Such areas can become sensory gardens, wildlife areas or community green spaces.
 The KSCP advise and co-ordinate practical work where necessary.

 KSCP have tool kits that can help local people make a difference in their communities.
-These tool kits contain a range of tools from bow saws to spades, as well as all the protective clothing needed to use the tools safely, and can be loaned from local Countryside Management Partnerships, including KSCP.
-To borrow tools from us please download the form below and send it to us.
+These kits contain a range of tools from bow saws to spades, as well as all the protective clothing needed to use the tools safely, and can be borrowed from local Countryside Management Partnerships, including KSCP.
+To borrow tools from us please download the Tool Hire Booking Form by clicking this block.

-Partnership staff work with schools on projects such enhancing their school grounds for environmental education with things like ponds or wildlife areas, as well as providing education events.
+Partnership staff work with schools on projects such enhancing their school grounds for environmental education with things like ponds or wildlife areas, as well as providing education activities.
 We also get involved with youth centres, scouts and guides, and further education establishments.

 We currently run practical conservation sessions for mental health charity Take Off.
 We take small groups of people with mental health issues to tranquil rural locations to carry out simple conservation work.

 We have run health walks and led cycling events with funding from Kent Sport.

 The Westgate Parks project included events for the elderly and members from the Umbrella Centre - click this block for more information on the project.